rsdoiel/antenna/archives/2025/socal_north_2025.22.md

 date: 2025-06-06, updated: 2025-06-07, from: The LAist

-Confrontations between what appeared to be personnel from U.S. Immigration and Customs Enforcement and people in the streets of downtown L.A. were carried live on TV.
+Immigration and Customs Enforcement said about 44 people were arrested in the raids.

 <br>